The Spark & Stitch Family Poetry Project is now re-launched as the We Need Each Other Poetry Project.

-Learn more about the project here, check out our FAQs, or keep scrolling to see short animated excerpts (shared with permission), reflections from our partner poet Diver Van Avery, and feedback from participants.
+Learn more about the project here or keep scrolling to see short animated excerpts (shared with permission), reflections from our partner poet Diver Van Avery, and feedback from participants who participated in the project with their families last spring.

 “It was easy and such a wonderful experience all around.
 Working with Diver was so smooth and really quite fun and amazing to hear her take the information gleaned from our conversation and immediately begin typing the poem.
 I was blown away by the amazing and touching poem she was able to create in the time we were on the phone.
 I had tears as she read back what she created for us.
 A perfect family poem that somehow captured so much of our family dynamic not only these past few months but throughout our lives.
 This poetry project was one of the best things that we’ve done in a long time and will be treasured forever.”